Thank you for your interest in the Psychiatry Residency Program offered by the University of Iowa Hospitals and Clinics.

 "The enthusiasm that both residents and faculty have in making the program a success was evident during my interview.
 During residency, it is evident that the faculty and staff are helping me achieve my own educational and professional goals."

-"As an undergraduate student at Iowa, I had early first-hand experience with its psychiatry department.
+"As a medical student at Iowa, I had early first-hand experience with its psychiatry department.
 After interviewing elsewhere, I found that the opportunities at Iowa are rare including the medicine-psychiatry, eating disorder, and geriatric units and the neuroresearch track."

 "At Iowa, there are many excellent teachers and researchers on the faculty, the program is responsive to resident input, and the service obligations are reasonable.
 In addition, I've had the opportunity to see a diverse range of psychopathology."